tbluemlein/Coburg/README.md

 ## Restaurants and Bars
 ### Traditional
-- Sesslach: Roter Ochse
+- [Roter Ochse](https://www.facebook.com/roter.ochse.sesslach), Sesslach: Probably the most traditional restaurant I can recommend!
+Located in the historic town of Sesslach, they have a nice beer garden where you should have a beer next to traditional Franconian meals like Schäufele or various Bräten.
+- [Prinzengarten](https://www.facebook.com/prinzengartencoburg/), Josiasgarten: Perfect Biergarten for relaxed afterwork beers and regional dishes!
-- Roth am Forst: Gasthof zur Sonne
+- [Gasthof zur Sonne](https://www.pension-zursonne.de/), Roth am Forst: A classic, especially on Sundays!
-- Grub am Forst: Gasthaus Langert
-- Altenbanz: Geuss and/or Müller
-- Biergarten: Prinzengarten
-- Alte Henne
+- [Gasthaus Langert](https://www.gasthaus-langert.de/b%C3%BCfett.php), Grub am Forst: Traditional Wirtshaus with a delicious selection of Bräten.
+Also check out their seasonal buffets, including aspargus season, Schnitzel, Braten or Fish.
+- [Schlosshotel](https://www.schlosshotel-hohenstein.de/restaurant/), Hohenstein: The restaurant, located in Schlosshotel Hohenstein, offers regional menus with a fine interpretation.
+- [Gasthof Geuss](https://gastro.bad-staffelstein.de/de/gastro/detail/56a72e2e975a9ac054526a45), Altenbanz: Seemingly unimpressive in their Gaststuben, this Wirtshaus offers excellent Beef Steaks and Cordon Bleus.
+Would recommend for dinner.
+- [Gasthof Müller](http://www.gasthof-mueller.de/index.html), Altenbanz: Very good address for Franconian Bräten for lunch on Sunday!

 ### Trending
 - [Restaurant 1627](https://www.restaurant1627.de/), Steingasse 14: Cute combination of restaurant and bar with a small but carefully selected menu of contemporary food.